 0609.05-02 APPLICABILITY

+This guidance is applicable across all seven cornerstones and all IMC 0609 appendices.

-When inspection findings do not initially screen to Green using the SDP screening tools A straightforward issue that experience has shown will ultimately result in a Green determination without significant effort would not require convening the IFRB.
+When proposed inspection findings in any cornerstone do not initially screen to Green using the appropriate SDP screening tools, in almost all cases, an IFRB should be convened by regional staff.
+A straightforward issue that experience has shown will ultimately result in a Green determination without significant effort would not require convening the IFRB.

+For proposed findings in the security cornerstone that do not initially screen to Green, an IFRB or Security Issues Forum (SIF) should be convened.
+When a SIF is held in place of an IFRB, the SIF must fulfill the same objectives, tasks, and assignments that an IFRB would have accomplished.

 0609.05-03 OBJECTIVES

-Ensure regional management and staff align on the licensee performance deficiency (PD), the degraded condition, and how the performance deficiency is the proximate cause of the degraded condition.
+Ensure regional management and staff align on the proposed licensee performance deficiency (PD), the degraded condition, and how the performance deficiency is the proximate cause of the degraded condition.
 The proposed violation can be discussed, but alignment is not necessary at this point.

 Ensure there is early alignment on the scope, schedule and involved resources to support an efficient and effective preliminary significance assessment.

-Develop key messages to be communicated to licensee senior management by the IFRB Chair.
+Develop any additional key messages to be communicated to licensee senior management by the IFRB Chair.

 0609.05-04 GUIDANCE

-The IFRB Worksheet (exhibit 1 of this procedure) is used to document the receipt, evaluation, and IFRB decisions for inspection findings for which the responsible branch chief, agree should be subject to an IFRB.
+The IFRB Worksheet (exhibit 1 of this procedure) is used to document the receipt, evaluation, and IFRB decisions for inspection findings for which the responsible branch chief, in consultation with other regional staff as appropriate, agree should be subject to an IFRB.
+Considering one of the outcomes of the IFRB is an approved performance deficiency, it is understood that, for SDP screening purposes, there needs to be a generally-agreed-upon proposed performance deficiency.

 For non-deterministic SDPs, the IFRB should be convened when inspection findings do not initially screen to Green.
-However, the IFRB is not necessary for issues that do not initially screen to Green if the issue is straightforward and experience has shown it will ultimately result in a Green determination without significant effort.
+However, the IFRB is not necessary for issues that do not initially screen to Green if the issue is straightforward and experience has shown it will ultimately result in a Green determination without significant effort (e.g., a bounding risk analysis).

-For deterministic SDPs, the IFRB should be convened when inspection findings An IFRB (or SIF) is not necessary when the significance of the finding using deterministic SDP flowcharts appears to be clear and straightforward. ,An IFRB can be held based on management discretion.
+For deterministic SDPs, the IFRB (or SIF) should be convened when inspection findings do not clearly screen to Green using the most appropriate IMC 0609 Appendix.
+An IFRB (or SIF) is not necessary when the proposed significance of the finding using deterministic SDP flowcharts appears to be exceedingly clear, obvious, and straightforward.
+In this rare circumstance ,the responsible branch chief should inform regional management when the decision is made to proceed without an IFRB, and the basis for this decision should be included on any future SERP forms for the issue.
+An IFRB (or SIF) can always be held based on management discretion.

 For security inspection findings, a SIF can be used in place of the IFRB.
 The SIF provides a forum for regional and headquarters staff (Office of Nuclear Security and Incident Response (NSIR), Office of the General Counsel, Office of Enforcement, and Office of Nuclear Reactor Regulation) to solicit input from each other regarding a number of security inspection-related issues, including potentially GTG security findings.
-When using a SIF instead of an IFRB, the SIF an IFRB would have accomplished, including assignment of a designated division-level manager as the single point of contact for the issue.
+When using a SIF instead of an IFRB, the SIF must fulfill the same objectives, tasks, and assignments that an IFRB would have accomplished, including assignment of a designated division-level manager as the single point of contact for the issue.